ngugimuchangi/k2-connect-ruby/README.md

     k2_transfers = K2ConnectRuby::K2Transfer.new(access_token)

+#### Create Verified Settlement Account

- - Create a Verified Settlement Account through the following method:
+Create a Verified Settlement Account through the following method:

     k2_transfers.settlement_account(params)

 One can also pass the following Hash Object instead of params: